vault27/Foundation/vxlan.md

 ## Concepts
 - RFC 7348
+- VXLAN (Virtual eXtensible Local Area Network) is a Layer 2 overlay technology over a Layer 3 underlay infrastructure.
+It provides a means to stretch the Layer 2 network by pro- viding a tunneling encapsulation using MAC addresses in UDP (MAC in UDP) over an IP underlay.
+It is used to carry the MAC traffic from the individual VMs in an encapsulated for- mat over a logical “tunnel”
-- Virtual Extensible LAN, MAC in UDP encapsulation, port 4789, 50 bytes overhead
+- UDP encapsulation, port 4789, 50 bytes overhead
 - MTU should be large
 - Only transport requirement is unicast IP
 - VLAN numbers can be different on all switches, but VNI number should be the same